NVIDIA/NeMo/README.md

 ##### 5.1.1.1.
 Slurm
 <a id="markdown-slurm" name="slurm"></a>

-The bignlp codebase is included as part of the training container.
+The NeMo Megatron codebase is included as part of the training container.
 To copy it to a local directory in the cluster, it needs to be extracted from the container.
 To copy the code to a directory named /path/to/local/dir the following command can be executed.
 The NeMo Megatron repository for